skymandr/Teulu/README.md

 ## Controls

 Use _Select_ (left mouse key) to fly towards a the pointer.
-Holding the button will lead to continuous flight, clicking will result in a single hop.
+Holding the button will lead to continuous flight, doubl-clicking will result in a single hop.
 Flying takes energy, so be smart about it!

 Use _Adjust_ (right mouse key) to interact with the environment: eat bugs and other food and pick up materials.
 Use _Shift+Adjust_ to catch a bug or pick